Creaks: Development

 Radim Jurda and Jan Chlup came up with the idea for Creaks while at university, during which time they created various prototypes using Flash as their graduation work.
 They eventually met Jakub Dvorský, who started helping them with the project with his advice.
 Their project caught Dvorský's attention and Jurda with Chlup were allowed to join Amanita Design, forming a small team within the studio to develop the game.
 Originally, the game was to be titled "Pareidolia".
 It was then changed to "Blik", and then again to the final title "Creaks", because a game named "Blik" already existed.
 The game was officially revealed on 9 October 2018 with a short teaser trailer uploaded to Amanita Design's YouTube channel.
-The budget of the game surpassed 20 Million CZK (1 Million USD).
+The budget of the game surpassed 20 Million CZK (US$1 Million).

-The game was released after eight years of development for Apple Arcade on 10 July 2020 with the PC, Playstation 4 and Xbox One versions being announced for later in the month.
+The game was released after eight years of development for Apple Arcade on 10 July 2020 with the PC, PlayStation 4 and Xbox One versions being announced for later in the month.
 The Nintendo Switch version was in the works at the time of initial release.
 On 14 July 2020, the release date for PC and consoles was announced as 22 July 2020.